-Dr Colin King is Reader in Law and Director of Postgraduate Research Studies.
+Dr Colin King is Director of Postgraduate Research Studies.
 He is Founding Director of the Centre for Financial Law, Regulation & Compliance (FinReg).

 He completed a PG Certificate in Higher Education in 2019 and is a Fellow of the Higher Education Academy.